ispras/utopia-hls/docs/latency_config.md

-## JSON Configuration
+## Latency Configuration

-Latency configuration (in terms of pipeline stages) for each computational operation used in a DFCxx kernel is provided via a JSON file.
+Latency configuration is a JSON-based file describing characteristics of computational operations for the specific DFCxx kernel.

 Currently each operation has two specifications based on the types of its arguments: for integer values (`INT`) and floating point (`FLOAT`) values respectively.